A Mother’s Perspective on Yoga, Exercise and Wellness

 Anglesey

-Winter Warmer Yoga Retreat
+Winter Warmer Yoga and Relaxation Retreat

 Having said that, motivation and creating habits are tricky things to establish.
 You aren’t born with motivation.
 You have to start something and once you get into the flow that is when the motivation comes and that is when the habit starts to stick.
 I have always been a lover of routine so for me, an easy way of creating a habit that I want to maintain is to stack the habit onto a task that I already do daily.